Quick Guide to Malta

 The favourite part of many visitors' holidays to Malta is its food and drink culture.
 Heavily influenced by its Mediterranean location, it tastily fuses Italian and Arabic inspiration with its own local flavours.
 One of the most famous foods to come out of Malta is its pastizzi - pastry parcels filled with ricotta or mushy peas.
 Malta's national dish is stuffat tal-fenek - a slow-cooked rabbit stew with tomato, red wine and garlic sauce.
 A similar Italian influence can be seen in timpana (a baked macaroni pie), and cassata, a marzipan, almond paste and ricotta cake - all originating from Sicily.

 Make the most of Malta's cuisine by going straight to the source.
 Taste the wares at Sam Cremona's Olive Estate, where you'll meet an olive oil sommelier, or make your way to Diar Il-Bniet, a family-run estate with vineyards, olive groves and orchards.
-Crystal Palace in Rabat churns out delicious pastizzi, while you can enjoy fresh fish dishes at Jus Wine and Dine, located inside a 400-year-old townhouse in Attard.
+Crystal Palace in Rabat churns out delicious pastizzi - but you're bound to find moreish versions of these morsels wherever you go on the island.

 Speaking of wine, Malta holds its own when it comes to a great drop.
 Producing both red and white international varieties, Malta also has its own grapes, Gellewza and Ghirghentina, that have a distinctive flavour.
 Go for a tasting at San Niklaw Estate or Mena Winery, or enjoy an old-school wine experience at Cent Anni, a wine bar and restaurant that opened at the end of the 19th century.